DorianListens/dltheme/README.md

 The first theme for Dorian Listens.

+Credits
+---
-This theme uses the Gumby Responsive Grid Framework, and borrows functions from Gumbypress (https://github.com/AndyStaple/GumbyPress)
+This theme uses the Gumby Responsive Grid Framework - http://gumbyframework.com And borrows functions from Gumbypress - https://github.com/AndyStaple/GumbyPress